Zaid-Ajaj/the-elmish-book/chapters/fable/observations.md

 Already introduced in section [Hello World](/chapters/fable/hello-world), a Fable *binding* is a special F# library that contains type definitions and method signatures of native JavaScript APIs (similar to `.ts.d` files of TypeScript).
 In the previous samples, we used `document` from the `Fable.Browser.Dom` binding package which was included in the template.
 The library consists of very large and comprehensive bindings for many browser APIs such as [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [CanvasRenderingContenxt2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) to name a few.
 Later on, we will explore many other bindings that not only support native APIs like the ones from the browsers but also APIs from third-party libraries that can be seamlessly consumed from within our Fable applications.

 ### Fable preserves F# semantics
 One of the most essential aspects of Fable is that it preserves the semantics of F# code and has full support for the F# core library modules such as `List`, `Seq`, `Array`, `Option`, `Map`, `Set`, `Async`, `String` etc. This means that your F# code should run the same way you would expect F# to behave on .NET.
-The following language constructs are supported: pattern matching, active patterns, object expressions, structural equality, sequence and list comprehensions, lazy values, anonymous records, classes and computations expressions.
+The following language constructs are supported: pattern matching, active patterns, object expressions, structural equality, sequence and list comprehensions, lazy values, anonymous records, classes and computation expressions.

 In the previous example, we used two different constructs: mutability and `async` computation expressions.
 Although mutability is to be avoided in F# applications, sometimes it makes sense to use it for performance gains and Fable supports it.

 ### F# Async in JavaScript

-As for `async`, it is natural for Fable to support that construct because the JavaScript runtime make heavy use of continuations, also known as callbacks.
+As for `async`, it is natural for Fable to support that construct because the JavaScript runtime makes heavy use of continuations, also known as callbacks.
 In fact, many if not all native JavaScript callback-based APIs can be turned into `async` expressions quite easily, for example, to convert [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) in JavaScript into an async "sleep" function, you can write the following:

 ```fsharp
 open Fable.Core